Curved accretion disks around rotating black holes without reflection symmetry: Astrophysical implications

 \section{Astrophysical implications}

 After discussing the general properties of the circular orbits as well as the accretion disk around the Kerr-like black hole, one would naturally ask how the equatorial reflection asymmetry could be possibly detected using astrophysical observations.
-In Ref.~\cite{Chen:2020aix}, it has been demonstrated that the contour of the shadow cast by the Kerr-like black hole can be a useful tool to probe the parameter $\epsilon$.
+In Ref.~\cite{Chen:2020aix}, the spherical photon orbits and the shadow cast by the Kerr-like black holes have been discussed.
+The spherical photon orbits of Kerr-like black holes can be defined on constant-$r$ surfaces in the Boyer-Lindquist coordinates.
+The photon trajectories on these surfaces are asymmetric with respect to the equatorial plane (see Figure 5 in Ref.~\cite{Chen:2020aix}).
+In addition, it has been demonstrated that the contour of the shadow cast by the Kerr-like black hole can be a useful tool to probe the parameter $\epsilon$.
 More explicitly, the deviation parameter $\epsilon$ is sensitive to the apparent size of the shadow contour, but it does not significantly affect the distortion in shape of the contour.
 Because the shape distortion of the shadow contour is sensitive to the black hole spin and the inclination angle of the observer, the shadow size measurement, combined with other independent measurements of mass and distance, can be used to constrain $\epsilon$, without worrying about its degeneracy with the black hole spin $a$.
 However, due to the small angular sizes of the black hole shadows, the number of shadows currently observable is extremely limited even for state-of-the-art very-long-baseline-interferometer technology such as the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse}.
 In addition, the capability of constraining parameters beyond Kerr metric using the shadow size measurements \cite{EventHorizonTelescope:2020qrl,Brahma:2020eos,Shaikh:2021yux,EventHorizonTelescope:2021dqv,Zakharov:2021gbg} is still far from being conclusive \cite{Gralla:2020pra,Volkel:2020xlc,Glampedakis:2021oie,Nampalliwar:2021oqr} (see Ref.~\cite{Lima:2021las} for some issues about degeneracy).
 Therefore, in this section, we will consider the astrophysical imprints of the equatorial reflection asymmetry on the accretion disk and its associated measurements.